 Tip: If you are not sure what the system name (&SYSNAME) and sysplex name (&SYSPLEX) are, use the console command D SYMBOLS on the target z/OS or OS/390 system to display them.

 For the following, specify the fully-qualified data set names without quotes.

 PROCLIB

-Procedure library where the WebSphere for z/OS start procedures are to be added.
+An existing procedure library where the WebSphere for z/OS cataloged procedures are to be added.

 PARMLIB